Generalized system identification with stable spline kernels: New formulations of the stable spline estimator

 \section{New formulations of the stable spline estimator}

-In this section, we present the class of piecewise linear quadratic (PLQ) functions and penalties, and develop a representation calculus that makes it easy to obtain representations for estimators of interest using simple components as building blocks.
-In the second part of the section, we present the necessary representations for these simple components as examples.
-Finally, we present a general optimization approach that applies to the class of interest.
+We now introduce the class of piecewise linear quadratic (PLQ) functions and penalties.
+We first develop a representation calculus for estimators of interest using simple PLQ building blocks, and then show how to formulate general estimation problems as minimizers of a single PLQ objective over a polyhedral set.
+All estimators are obtained using the algorithm developed in Section \ref{IP section}.